AlexandrosPanag/My_Java_Projects/Algorithms/README.md

-*This article and picture were taken from and can be found here: https://www.geeksforgeeks.org/introduction-to-algorithms/
+*This article was taken from and can be found here: https://www.geeksforgeeks.org/introduction-to-algorithms/ **This picture was taken from and can be found here: https://algs4.cs.princeton.edu/home/

 I also highly recommend you check out this website by Princeton University which contains a lot of useful and valuable information here : https://algs4.cs.princeton.edu/home/